networkop/networkop.github.io/content/post/2021-02-diy-sdwan.md

 ## Envoy Split Proxy

 [Split tunneling](https://en.wikipedia.org/wiki/Split_tunneling) is a technique commonly used in VPN access to enable local internet breakout for some subset of user traffic.
 It works at Layer 3, so the decision is made based on the contents of a local routing table.
 What I've done with Envoy is effectively taken the same idea and extended it to L4-L7, hence the name **split proxy**.
-The goal was to make L4-L7 split-routing completely transparent to the end user, with no extra requirements (e.g. no custom proxy configuration) apart from a default route pointing at the ARM64 box.
+The goal was to make L4-L7 split-routing completely transparent to the end-user, with no extra requirements (e.g. no custom proxy configuration) apart from a default route pointing at the ARM64 box.
 This goal is achieved by a combination of:

 * Envoy proxy acting as a configurable dataplane for L4-L7 traffic.
 * IPTables redirecting all inbound TCP/80 and TCP/443 traffic to envoy listeners.